eclipse-openj9/openj9-docs/docs/xzero.md

 # -Xzero

-Enables reduction of the memory footprint of the Java<sup>&trade;</sup> runtime environment when concurrently running multiple Java invocations.
+Enables reduction of the memory footprint of the Java&trade; runtime environment when concurrently running multiple Java invocations.

 This option is deprecated and will be removed in a future release.